gungorerhan/home-assistant/README.md

 # home-assistant
-Generic home assistant app for IOT devices
+Backend of Generic home assistant app for IOT devices